betehess/stuff/abstract-algebraic-data-types/index.md

 ```

-Our own module implementation
+Our own module implementation {id="custom-implementation"}
 -----------------------------

 Turns out there are many ways to implement our module.

-Here is a version of our module where we create our own classes:
+Here is a version of our module where we provide our own classes:

 ```scala
 object MyOption extends OptionSig {